 Volunteer opportunities in Africa offer an abundance of wildlife volunteering and interesting cultures to explore.
 If you volunteer in Africa you will get a chance to make a difference in either South Africa or Seychelles – the beautiful island country surrounded by the Indian Ocean.

 We operate two bases in the inner granitic islands, both within National Marine Parks next to stunning palm-fringed beaches and forested areas.

 Get involved in our terrestrial conservation programs on Curieuse Island.
-It’s surrounding waters are rich in wildlife, the perfect setting for your conservation adventure with a difference.
-The paradise of the Seychelles is the ideal location for your next volunteer trip!
+It’s surrounding waters are rich in wildlife, making it the perfect setting for your conservation adventure with a difference.
+The paradise of Seychelles is the ideal location for your next volunteer trip!

 The Guide to Volunteering in Seychelles

 The Republic of Seychelles is an Archipelago of 115 tropical islands set in the middle of the Indian Ocean, 1,500 kilometres off mainland East Africa.
 The Seychelles is the tropical island paradise that many dream of, with its dramatic lush green landscape, a vibrant culture and a rich flora and fauna both above and below the water.
 The islands of Seychelles offer volunteers or interns an adventure of a lifetime not to be missed!